ronoel/bolt-protocol/guides/pay-fee-with-sbtc.md

 To submit a contract call and pay the transaction fee in sBTC:

-1. Construct your contract call transaction as usual.
+1. Construct the contract call transaction as usual.
 2. Set the transaction option `sponsored: true`.
 3. Calculate and specify the transaction fee in sBTC.
 4. Submit the serialized transaction to the Bolt Protocol endpoint: